 Atlanta History Center is home to one of the nation’s most comprehensive collections of Civil War memorabilia including a growing number of rare objects identified specifically with African American USCT soldiers and regiments such as a canteen, swords, a rifle, brass drum, knapsack, Bible, badges, a Medal of Honor, and a USCT flag.
 Atlanta History Center Historian Gordon Jones examines and discusses the history of some of these artifacts in the series of videos in this online exhibition.

 Related Content.
 Learn More.

 Black soldiers have served this country since the Revolutionary War and their stories are vital in creating a more complete, more accurate picture of America’s past.

 The USCT was comprised of 135 regiments of infantry soldiers.
 In addition to infantry, the USCT had 13 heavy artillery, six cavalry, and a light artillery regiment.
 The people of color who were not allowed to enlist, such as women, helped the war effort by being cooks, spies, nurses, and scouts.

 Atlanta History Center online exhibition: American Democracy: A Great Leap of Faith

-Black Citizenship in the Age of Jim Crow explores the African American struggle for full citizenship and racial equality that unfolded in the 50 years following the Civil War.
+This online exhibition explores the African American struggle for full citizenship and racial equality that unfolded in the 50 years following the Civil War.